JanneMattila/www/docs/_posts/2025/2025-01-06-mi-and-across-tenants.markdown

 {% include imageEmbed.html link="/assets/posts/2025/01/06/mi-across-tenants/multi-tenant-client-id.png" %}

+Remember that the above commands works for the multitenant apps.

-After the command, _Litware_ admins can find this application in the _Enterprise apps_ view:
+After the command has successfully finished, _Litware_ admins can find this application in the _Enterprise apps_ view:

 {% include imageEmbed.html link="/assets/posts/2025/01/06/mi-across-tenants/enterprise-apps.png" %}